developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/re2x/rfid/index.md

 	</tr>
 	<tr>
 		<td class="clsSyntaxCells clsOddRow"><b>enumerate</b></td>
-		<td class="clsSyntaxCells clsOddRow">Returns a list of RFID readers present on the device, and their respective capabilities via enumRFIDEvent.
-For the supported devices, this method will return the number of RFID readers in the device as 1.
+		<td class="clsSyntaxCells clsOddRow">Returns the number of RFID readers present on the device, which always is '1' for serial devices, and could be greater for Bluetooth depending on the number of paired devices.
 		</td>
 		<td class="clsSyntaxCells clsOddRow" />
 	</tr>
 	<tr>
 		<td class="clsSyntaxCells clsEvenRow"><b>connect</b></td>
-		<td class="clsSyntaxCells clsEvenRow">Creates connection to the default RFID reader.
-By default, the plug-in attempts to connect to the RFID Reader whenever the plug-in is loaded.</td>
+		<td class="clsSyntaxCells clsEvenRow">Creates a connection to the default RFID reader; attempts to connect whenever the plug-in is loaded. <strong>On Android, works only after using the enumerate callback()</strong>.</td>
 		<td class="clsSyntaxCells clsEvenRow" />
 	</tr>
 	<tr>
 		<td class="clsSyntaxCells clsOddRow"><b>disconnect</b></td>
-		<td class="clsSyntaxCells clsOddRow">Disconnects the current RFID connection and flushes all properties of the "rfid" module,except for the events.</td>
+		<td class="clsSyntaxCells clsOddRow">Disconnects the current RFID connection and flushes all properties of the "RFID" module except events.</td>
 		<td class="clsSyntaxCells clsOddRow" />
 	</tr>
 	<tr>
 		<td class="clsSyntaxCells clsEvenRow"><b>stop</b></td>
-		<td class="clsSyntaxCells clsEvenRow">Soft trigger to stop a runnning inventory or locateTag operation.
-All the pending tag reports are discarded.</td>
+		<td class="clsSyntaxCells clsEvenRow">Stops a softTrigger from running inventory or locateTag operation; all pending tag reports are discarded.</td>
 		<td class="clsSyntaxCells clsEvenRow" />
 	</tr>
 	<tr>
 		<td class="clsSyntaxCells clsOddRow"><b>performInventory</b></td>
-		<td class="clsSyntaxCells clsOddRow">Performs an inventory operation on the RFID reader which is started and stopped according to the trigger settings done by the application.
-By default, performInventory starts an inventory operation immediately and there is no default stop trigger.
-So, an explicit "stop" call must be made operation.
-Tags will be reported as part of the TagData Array in the tagEvent's JSON object.
-When the property "invMemBank" is set(to either Reserved/EPC/TID/User) prior to calling performInventory, the corresponding memory-bank's data shall also be read for the tags being inventoried.
-For the inventoried tags, additional fields may be reported as part of tagEvent JSON by setting to true properties such as "enableTagCRC", "enableTagPC", "enableTagSeenCount", "enableTagRSSI", "enableTagAntennaID",etc. As long as inventory operation is running, the plug-in cannot process those Meta-tags that could initiate a RFID operation like performInventory, locateTag, readTag and other Access operations.
-The plug-in returns an error string describing that it is busy and it can perform other RFID operations only when the inventory is stopped.</td>
+		<td class="clsSyntaxCells clsOddRow">Performs an inventory operation on the RFID reader, which is started and stopped according to the trigger settings implemented by the app.
+By default, starts an inventory operation immediately.
+There is no default stop trigger; an explicit "stop" call must be made.
+Tags are reported as part of the TagData Array in the tagEvent's JSON object.
+When the property "invMemBank" is set (to either Reserved, EPC, TID or User) prior to calling performInventory, the corresponding memory-bank's data also is read for the tags being inventoried.
+For inventoried tags, additional fields can be reported as part of tagEvent JSON by setting to true properties such as enableTagCRC, enableTagPC, enableTagSeenCount, enableTagRSSI, enableTagAntennaID, etc. As long as inventory operation is running, the plug-in cannot process those meta tags that could initiate an RFID operation such as performInventory, locateTag, readTag and other Access operations.
+The plug-in returns an error string indicating that it is busy and can perform other RFID operations only when the inventory is stopped.</td>
 		<td class="clsSyntaxCells clsOddRow" />
 	</tr>
 	<tr>
 		<td class="clsSyntaxCells clsEvenRow"><b>locateTag</b></td>
-		<td class="clsSyntaxCells clsEvenRow">Configures the locateTag operation which will look for a specific Tag ID on a specific antennaID, and will keep reporting tagEvents if the tag is found along with relative distance (In a scale of 0-100, 100 being the closest) to help locate the requested tag.
-Also if the beepOnRead is enabled (Default state), the beep frequency varies proportionate to the relative distance (Geiger counter).
+		<td class="clsSyntaxCells clsEvenRow">Configures the locateTag operation, which looks for a specific Tag ID on a specific antennaID and keeps reporting tagEvents if the tag is found along with relative distance (on a scale of 0&nsash;100, 100 being the closest) to help locate the requested tag.
+If beepOnRead is enabled (default), the beep frequency varies in proportion to the relative distance (Geiger counter).
 The tagLocationing algorithms can use only one antenna to locate a tagID.
-Thus, antennaSelected cannot take the take default value 0, but one of the antenna IDs supported by the device.
+Thus, antennaSelected cannot take the default value '0' but takes one of the antenna IDs supported by the device.
 As with performInventory, the start and stop trigger settings can autonomously invoke and stop the locateTag operation.
-Please note that while the properties "reportUniqueTags","reportTrigger" are not relevant here, the tag field settings "enableTagAntennaID", "enableTagRssi", etc are still applicable</td>
+Please note that while the properties reportUniqueTags and reportTrigger are not relevant here, the tag field settings enableTagAntennaID, enableTagRssi, etc. are applicable.</td>
 		<td class="clsSyntaxCells clsEvenRow" />
 	</tr>
 	<tr>
 		<td class="clsSyntaxCells clsOddRow"><b>killTag</b></td>
 		<td class="clsSyntaxCells clsOddRow">Kills the currently selected tag referenced by tagID, or kills tags that match the filter criteria.
 Requires tagKillPassword. tagID property is ignored if useAccessFilter property is set to true.
-If useAccessFilter is set to true, then tagPatternA, tagPatternB and matchPattern will be used to filter out tags to perform the operation.
-If tagID is empty and useAccessFilter is false (i.e the default value),the kill operation will be attempted on all the tags in the field of view.</td>
+If useAccessFilter is set to true, then tagPatternA, tagPatternB and matchPattern is used to filter out tags to perform the operation.
+If tagID is empty and useAccessFilter is false (default value), the kill operation is attempted on all tags in the field of view.</td>
 		<td class="clsSyntaxCells clsOddRow" />
 	</tr>
 	<tr>